ETru17/credit-risk-classification/README.md

 * I think it is more important to be able to accurately assess the "1" or high-risk, because we could be missing out on candidates who do qualify and could need the loan.

 I think both models need more data to accurately and confidently assess the "high-risk" candidates.

+## Support
+I reference the scikit learn website (https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) to complete this project and the in class activities.